Comparison

 MyCase is popular with solo practitioners and small firms for its simplicity and client portal.
 It covers the basics well: matter management, time tracking, invoicing, and a clean interface.
 But MyCase has no automation engine, no AI features, no trust accounting, limited reporting, and no PI-specific functionality.

 For a firm that’s outgrowing MyCase — where you need to track insurance policies, manage medical records requests, calculate case values, run automated follow-ups, and search across documents with AI — LexMotus is the step up without the complexity of enterprise software.
+It also ships a client portal with magic-link login, bilingual support, and a native mobile app — things MyCase doesn’t offer.

 LexMotus vs. PracticePanther